 Birkin owner got the inspiration from the brown roasters in Stumptown, Oregon.
 As you’d expect, Birkin evokes the feel of stepping into a luxury coffee shop with features such as chic café lights, old-fashioned atmosphere, unparalleled latte art and young, cheerful staff.
 The coffee here tastes good and you can try the cappuccino with a shot of espresso and enjoy drinking it.

 Buenos Aires is undoubtedly a city of coffee, however, this does not mean that the locals of this city are not familiar with a cup of tea.
 The Tea Connection Café reopened for the first time in the Recoleta neighborhood and today has many branches throughout the city.
-This pleasant café has 40 types of dried tea leaves, seasonal menu and healthy food.
+This pleasant café is truly one of top Buenos Aires cafes.
+It has 40 types of dried tea leaves, seasonal menu and healthy food.
 A trip to Buenos Aires should have this spot included in it.

 Take a look at the Florida Garden Café and its modern décor in the Micro Center area, and you’ll quickly find people from the media and political world coming here to drink their daily coffee and relax from their hectic lives.
 If you visit this café, it is best to choose a table by the window.

 You will have a classic experience in Las Violetas.
 The café is full of old-fashioned luxury elements such as carpentry columns, stained glass, marble flooring and white-collar waiters.
 Do not be fooled by these luxuries, because those who know this place come here for a simple drink such as a espresso, Alfajor sweets and Medialunas croissants.